Orthogonal Time Frequency Space: Channel Equalization and Estimation

 Low complexity equalization has been proposed based on Message Passing (MP), Markov Chain Monte Carlo (MCMC), and Linear equalization methods.
 The diversity of OTFS modulation has been studied in.
 Channel estimation pilots are transmitted in the delay Doppler domain.

+Iterative Rake decision feedback equalization achieves equivalent performance to message passing with a much lower complexity that is independent of the modulation size.

 The performance of OTFS modulation in static multi-path channels has also been studied.

 Practical Pulse Shaping Waveforms

 It is impossible to transmit an ideal pulse shape due to the time-frequency uncertainty principle.
 This motivated some works for practical pulse shaped OTFS systems.

 Pulsone

 A pulsone (stands for pulse + tone) is the time realization of a quasi-periodic pulse in delay-Doppler and it serves as the carrier waveform of the OTFS modulation format.
 Of particular interest are pulsones in the crystalline regime (when the periods are greater than the spread of the channel).
-In this regime, the pulsone remains invariant under the operations of time delay and Doppler shift which results with non-fading and predictable channel interaction, rendering pulsones ideal for mobility and machine learning applications.
+In this regime, the pulsone remains invariant under the operations of time delay and Doppler shift which results in non-fading and predictable channel interaction, rendering pulsones ideal for mobility and machine learning applications.